OCTRON-tracking/OCTRON-docs/docs/installation.md

 # Installation

 1. Install **ffmpeg** on your system.
-Some packages rely on it and we generally recommend ffmpeg because it is very useful for dealing with video data in general.
+Some packages rely on it and we generally recommend ffmpeg because it is very useful for dealing with video data.
     - Open a terminal window/command prompt

         ??? note "Opening a terminal window/command prompt"